 Access privileges are assigned to roles, which are assigned to users at either an account level or organization level.

-For detailed information about adding Organization Users, see Access Control at Organization Level.
+For detailed information about adding Organization Users, see Manage Access at Organization Level.

-For detailed information about adding Account Users, see Access Control at Account Level.
+For detailed information about adding Account Users, see Manage Access at Account Level.

 Set up Authentication

 Lacework enables you to integrate your authentication provider of choice with your Lacework account.

 For detailed information about setting up authentication for your specific provider (SAML, JIT, IdP), see Authentication.